Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Use the dash to add emphasis or to insert an abrupt definition or description almost anywhere in the sentence.
 Just do not overuse it, or it loses its impact.
   > A dash is a mark of separation stronger than a comma, less formal than a colon, and more relaxed than paratheses. - Strunk and White
   > Use a dash only when a more common mark of punctuation seems inadequate. - Strunk and White

+### 3.2 Practice, colon and dash

+Before
+> Evidence-based medicine teaches clinicians the practical application of clinical epidemiology, as needed to address specific problems of specific patients.
+It guides clinicians on how to find the best evidence relevant to a specific problem, how to assess the quality of that evidence, and perhaps most difficult, how to decide if the evidence applies to a specific patient.

+After

+Before
+> Finally, the lessons of clinical epidemiology are not meant to be limited to academic physician-epidemiologists, who sometimes have more interest in analyzing data than caring for patients.
+Clinical epidemiology holds the promise of providing clinicians with the tools necessary to improve the outcomes of their patients.

+After